 - The system is not limited in the number of roles that can be created or added so it is recommended that smaller roles be created to cover specific points, instead of trying to create very comprehensive roles.

-- An enabled role takes preference over a disabled role, therefore if a user has the same permission in two roles, one of which is disabled and one enabled then iPassport QMS will enable the role
+- An enabled role takes preference over a disabled role; therefore, if a user has the same permission in two roles, one of which is disabled and one enabled, then iPassport will grant the permission to the user

 - There is no conflict in having the same permission repeated across several roles